Robys/REG-Template/README.md

 █░░░░░░██░░░░░░░░░░█░░░░░░░░░░░░░░█░░░░░░░░░░░░░░█
 ██████████████████████████████████████████████████

 A React JS + Express + GraphQL (Apollo Server) boilerplate for ready future projects.
-The database is just a JSON file, that can be changed for a more "sofisticated" storage.
+Conteins a basic CRUD system, the database is just a JSON file, that can be changed for a more "sofisticated" storage.

+NO WEBPACK!
+NO CREAT-REACT-APP!
+SMALL NPM USAGE!

 - npm install
 - npm run server